• Home

 Here are the responsibilities of a landlord regarding pest control in a rental property:

 Immediate Response: The landlord must take immediate action in the event of a pest infestation.
 This involves hiring a professional pest control service to eradicate the pests.
+Landlords are also legally obligated to notify tenants about pest control activities.
 Quick responses demonstrate the landlord’s commitment to maintaining a pest-free environment.

 Preventative Measures: Landlords should take steps to seal any potential entry points for pests, such as gaps in walls, windows, and doors.
 Additionally, ensuring proper waste management and cleanliness within the property can greatly reduce the likelihood of infestations.

-While landlords bear the major responsibilities, tenants also have a responsibility, per Oklahoma law, for pest control efforts.
-They are expected to maintain cleanliness and hygiene within the rented space, which supports preventing and eliminating pest infestations.
+While landlords bear the major responsibilities for pest control, tenants also play an important role under Oklahoma law.
+Tenants are expected to maintain cleanliness and good hygiene within their rented space, which is essential for preventing and eliminating pest infestations.

 Here are some tactics to deal with pest problems in rental properties: